Thomas Dee: Biography

-Thomas Dee earned a B.A. in economics with a focus on public policy from Swarthmore College in 1990, followed by an M.A. and a Ph.D. in economics from the University of Maryland in 1994 and 1997.
+Thomas Dee earned a B.A. in economics with a focus on public policy from Swarthmore College in 1990, followed by an M.A. and a PhD in economics from the University of Maryland in 1994 and 1997.
 After his graduation, Dee worked as an assistant professor of economics at the Georgia Institute of Technology (1997–99) and later also at Swarthmore College (1999–2005).
 There, he was promoted in 2005 to the position of associate professor and given the direction of the college's public policy programme.
 In 2010, Dee moved to the University of Virginia as research professor of education and professor of public policy and economics (2010–12), before further moving to Stanford University as professor of education in 2012.
 From 2015 to 2018, Dee directed the Stanford Center for Education Policy Analysis (CEPA) and served as Associate Dean for Faculty Affairs at the Stanford Graduate School of Education.
 Additionally, Dee is affiliated with a number of institutions, including the National Bureau of Economic Research (NBER), the Stanford Institute for Economic Policy Research (SIEPR), CESifo, the Danish National Center for Social Research, the American Enterprise Institute, and the China Center for Human Capital and Labor Market Research at Central University of Finance and Economics.
 Furthermore, he has been affiliated with the Association for Education Finance and Policy and the Institute of Education Sciences.
 In terms of editorial duties, Dee sits on the editorial boards of the Journal of Policy Analysis and Management and Educational Researcher and has sat on the board of Educational Evaluation and Policy Analysis in the past.

 Research

 Thomas Dee's current research interests mostly revolve around education, including the economics of education, the analysis and implementation of educational policy, school finance, school reform, and high-stakes testing.
 Earlier research has also focused on youth health, e.g. teenage traffic accidents and youth health behaviors such as smoking and drinking.
-According to IDEAS/RePEc, Thomas Dee belongs to the top 3% of economists as ranked by their research.
+According to IDEAS/RePEc, Thomas Dee belongs to the top 5% of economists as ranked by their research.